Acme-Ontologies/ies-ontology-template/README.md

 git submodule update --remote --merge
 ```

-For further details on IES Core, see the [IES Core README.md](core/README.md).
+For further details on IES Core, see the [IES Core README.md][ies-core].

 ## IES Tools

-See the [IES Tools README.md](ies-tools/README.md) for details on the tools available for ontology development.
+See the [IES Tools README.md][ies-tools] for details on the tools available for ontology development.

 ## GitHub Workflows

-See the [.github README.md](.github/README.md) for detailed information about available workflows and templates.
+See the [.github README.md][gh-readme] for detailed information about available workflows and templates.

 ## Commitizen

-See the [Commitizen guidance](./docs/COMMITIZEN.md) for details on how we prefer to format Git commits.
+See the [Commitizen guidance][commit-readme] for details on how we prefer to format Git commits.

 ## Ontology Narrative Documentation

-See the [Narrative Documentation guidance](./docs/README.md) for details on how to write narrative documentation for the ontology.
+See the [Narrative Documentation guidance][docs-readme] for details on how to write narrative documentation for the ontology.

 ## Builds